 In 2013, there were an estimated 59,927 acres of underwater grasses in the Chesapeake Bay.
 High-density beds accounted for 60 percent of the total acreage, which is a 12 percent increase from 2012.

-The density classifications for the beds in 2012 are as follows:
+The densities of the grass beds growing in 2013 are as follows:

 Bay grasses, also known as submerged aquatic vegetation, are an integral part of the Chesapeake Bay ecosystem.
 Lee Karrh from the Maryland Department of Natural Resources (DNR) explains what bay grasses need to grow and why their survival is important to Bay critters.

 Music: “A Moment of Jazz” by Ancelin

 What is submerged aquatic vegetation, and why is it important to the Chesapeake Bay?
 Commonly known as “bay grasses” they among the most critical inhabitants of the Bay’s ecosystem.
 Find out more about submerged aquatic vegetation, and see what people around Baltimore’s Belvedere Square had to say about it.